NateDawg90/TuneHub/README.md

 # TuneHub

-[TuneHub.audio][chime] is a web application for users to stream music and follow artists.
+[TuneHub.online][tunehub] is a web application for users to stream music and follow artists.
 Inspired by Bandcamp, TuneHub allows users to browse artist pages, listen to their tracks, follow those artists, and discover other artists.

 TuneHub is a personal project by Nathan Johnson.

-![TuneHub home page: http://www.chime.audio][home page]
+![TuneHub home page: http://www.tunehub.online][home page]

 ## Features